 The story opens with the Tower, your base of operations during the previous game, being destroyed.
 Shortly after, the Traveler, a benevolent entity that watches over humanity and the source of your powers, is captured and cut off from helping you.
 Even if I hadn’t spent so much time in the original game over the last three years, the emotional impact still would’ve been felt.
 Seeing fellow Guardians (people blessed by the Traveler with superhuman powers, including the ability to come back from death) fight so hard only to lose everything strikes a fairly strong emotional chord.
 It also solidifies the Red Legion (an army of aliens that look like a combination of the Brutes from the Halo series and the Mondoshawans from The Fifth Element) as one of the more threatening enemy factions in the past couple of years.

 What follows is a journey to regain your light (the fuel for your powers) across multiple planets that each feel like completely different sandboxes, with many secrets to discover and stories to tell.
 You are not alone though.
 Helping you bring the fight to the Red Legion are many different, enjoyable characters, some of which are the most entertaining that I’ve seen in any video game these past few years.
 While the final battle and main antagonist are a bit of a letdown, Destiny 2’s campaign kept me interested in learning more about the universe, and invested in my fight to regain what was stolen.

 Even though the situation was mostly grim for the Guardians, I found myself laughing frequently.
-Bungie injected some genuinely great humor into Destiny 2’s characters.
+Bungie injected a lot of genuinely great humor into Destiny 2’s characters and their lines.
 From the banter between Suraya Hawthorne (Sumalee Montano) and Devrim Kay (Gideon Emery), to Cayde-6 (Nathan Fillion) being the luckiest idiot alive, the story has plenty of laughs.
-There’s one other character that’s just hysterical, but I don’t want to spoil him/her here.
+There’s one other character that’s just hysterical, but I don’t want to spoil the surprise here.
 When so many games, movies, and TV series are focused on being dark and bleak, I love it when one takes itself just a little less seriously every once in awhile.